pablocelis/message-rest-flask/README.md

 Rest API for Message app
 ==================

-An example of a rest interface using flask.
+An example of a backend system with rest interface using flask.

 It implements CRUD operations in a python dictionary containing messages